Skip to Content

 no image

-What do earthquakes, the stock market, computer science and nuclear physics all have in common?
+What do earthquakes, the stock market, computer science, and nuclear physics all have in common?
+They all involve multiplying exponents.

+The first number is referred to as the base.
+It represents the number that gets multiplied.
 The second, smaller number is the exponent.
-It represents the number of times the base is multiplied by itself.
+It represents the number of times the base number is multiplied by itself.

 There are seven exponent rules:

-1. Product of powers rule: Add powers together when multiplying like bases
+1. Product of powers rule.
+Add powers together when multiplying like bases

-2. Quotient of powers rule: Subtract powers when dividing like bases
+2. Quotient of powers rule.
+Subtract powers when dividing like bases

-3. Power of powers rule: Multiply powers together when raising a power by another exponent
+3. Power of powers rule.
+Multiply powers together when raising a power by another exponent

-4. Power of a product rule: Distribute power to each base when raising several variables by a power
+4. Power of a product rule.
+Distribute power to each base when raising several variables by a power

-5. Power of a quotient rule: Distribute power to all values in a quotient
+5. Power of a quotient rule.
+Distribute power to all values in a quotient

-6. Zero power rule: Any base raised to the power of zero becomes one
+6. Zero power rule.
+Any base raised to the power of zero becomes one

 When they're comfortable with the concept, it's time to get started.